 6.1.3.
 Doble Testing (see section 1.5 above for more information)

 Dates: Summer (annually).
+In 2022, the outage is scheduled for July 18–22.

-Description: .
+Description: The outage in 2022 is required to perform Doble testing of TW1 and TW2, which will take Units 1 and 2 out of service continuously during testing.
+Remaining available units (3,4, 5, 6) will be operated per FPP priority order.

 Impacts to FPP Criteria: None.
+Doble testing is conducted in conjunction with scheduled outages for Unit 1 runner replacement and Unit 2 annual maintenance.
+If the start of the Unit 1 outage for runner replacement is projected to slip to later in the year, Doble testing and associated Unit 1 outage will be coordinated with FPOM via a separate MOC.
 Since Ice Harbor has multiple transformer banks and transmission lines and redundant switching capability, remaining available units will be available and operated pursuant to FPP priority order.
 River flows are typically lower this time of year, so it is unlikely that additional spill will be needed above the voluntary spill for juvenile fish that will already be occurring.

 Lower monumental DAM